Rodin2333/Speech-recognition/README.md

 # Speech-recognition
-Speech recognition data processing and model training knowledge summary
+Speech recognition data processing and model training knowledge summary (Based on the kadli)